enderphan94/RNG-Testing/README.md

 # The Tests

+In both the Dieharder and NIST test suites, the p-values are used to assess the randomness of the sequences.
+Generally, a p-value within the range of **0.01 to 0.99** is considered acceptable for a sequence to be considered random

 ## 1. Dieharder Test suite

 Please read this first and try to install the Diehard tool into your machine: http://webhome.phy.duke.edu/~rgb/General/dieharder.php